 Methods should be like an AK-47: light and adaptable, robust and relentless.
 They should work even when they shouldn’t work, even when they’re broken and scratched all over and filled with sand and water.
 The method should work even when the entire outside world seems to be conspiring against it and FUBAR and SNAFU and tofu and pear-shaped.
 And that’s why immersion is so cool — you don’t even have to be in-country!
 All you need are working headphones and battery power to transform your 3-foot-radius personal world into Japan.

 Whenever someone says “if only everyone thought/acted like this, the world would…”, my eyes want to…whatever a good joke about rolling is.
 I dunno.
 Swiss pastry.
 Work with me.
 If only everyone thought/acted like this?
 Well, they haven’t and they don’t and they won’t, so what’s the new plan, Stan?
-I bet you when there only two people in the world, they thought and acted differently.
+I bet you back when there were only two people in the world, they thought and acted differently.
 Good luck with that times 3.5 billion.
-You can’t even get individuals to be internally consistent over time: I went from being an Apple hater to having a Mac and 4 iPads (some were free, long story).
+You can’t even get individuals to be internally consistent (i.e. to think and act the same as their previous/future selves) over time: I went from being a gleeful Apple hater to having a Mac and 4 iPads (some were free, long story).

 An idea that needs all external factors to be perfect in order to work is a bad idea.
 An idea that needs to be timed right is a bad idea.
 An idea that needs celestial bodies to form perfect geometric patterns is a bad idea.
 You want your idea, your method, your technique to work right now, with or without Bisquick, while half-naked European teenagers with unwashed dreadlocks are having screaming tantrums in your face (true story, I might tell you about it sometime).
 In your face, blud.
 In other words, despite whatever else is going on.